rollkit/docs/tutorials/da/avail-da.md

-# Deploying a rollup to Avail
+# Using Avail as DA

 ## 🌞 Introduction {#introduction}